7 Steps to Creating a Must-Read Church Bulletin

 “We’re big proponents of making disciples in a healthy environment—and generosity is a big component of that process.”
 Russ went on to share, “We don’t want to create a hindrance to giving, and that’s what was happening.
 We want to make it as simple as possible for people to give.”

 For this to happen, North Coast Church needed new technology and a better way for people to give.
-They turned to Tithe.ly.
+They turned to Tithe.ly to help them increase online giving.
 Tithe.ly is designed specifically with churches in mind and provides several easy ways for users to give, without taking them to a third-party site.